 John Lyon, longtime managing editor of The Chronicle, poses for a photograph.
 Lyon left a legacy of positivity surrounding the Northside’s future prospects (Photo courtesy John Canning).

-Ironically, the collapse of Pittsburgh’s steal industry can be thanked for the creation of The Northside Chronicle.
+Ironically, the collapse of Pittsburgh’s steel industry can be thanked for the creation of The Northside Chronicle.

 In 1979, a Northside steel worker named Larry Evans began editing The Mill Hunk Herald, a pro-union publication designed to give former and present steel workers a chance to publish their own thoughts on their deteriorating industry.